Rahixcode/Rahixcode/README.md

   📈 math – mathematical functions and calculations
   🔢 random – generating random data (for testing or projects)
   📤 json – working with JSON files (for saving/loading structured data)
-- **Other Interests:** Databases, Algorithms, Open-world Games, Video Editing (DaVinci Resolve & CapCut)
+- **Other Interests:** Exploring new libraries, strengthening algorithmic thinking, experimenting with small projects, and continuously learning new programming concepts to write cleaner and more efficient code

 ---